 Material: 100% Turkish cotton | Colors: White, Smoke, Graphite, Ocean, Ink Blue, Caramel, Ochre, Striped Flamingo | Collar Type: Shawl | Pockets: Yes

 What Our Testers Say

 "The material of the Brooklinen Super-Plush robe not only acts as a towel if you want it to—hello, one less thing to hang on my already overcrowded bathroom hooks!—but the absorbent material, which is made of 100 percent Turkish cotton, makes it so that I don’t get overheated the way I do with other bathrobes." — Leigh Weingus, Product Tester

 Made of modal jersey fabric that’s equal parts comfortable and breathable, this is a great pick for summer or for anyone who lives in warmer climates.
 Still, its ankle-grazing length offers plenty of coverage up while the kimono-style sleeves add a sophisticated touch.

 Material: 65% modal, 35% polyester | Colors: Heather Grey, Midnight Navy, Cashmere, Black +more | Collar Type: None | Pockets: Yes

 Best Fleece: L.L.Bean Wicked Plush Robe

 Dye is prone to bleeding

-Tory Brangham, Senior Vice President of Commerce at Dotdash, Byrdie's parent company, says that her teenage daughter received this robe as a gift for her birthday and hasn't taken it off since.
+Tory Brangham, Chief Commerce Officer at Dotdash, Byrdie's parent company, says that her teenage daughter received this robe as a gift for her birthday and hasn't taken it off since.
 "I'm only sort of kidding," she says, "But it's fully lined with the softest fleece that makes it heavenly.
 The hood adds an extra layer of coziness and looks great, too."